ciaraosull/project-3-mastermind/README.md

     The secret code was printed to the terminal during development to help with testing the code hint generated matched the players guesses.
 It was checked to ensure numbers in correct position generated a GREEN hint and numbers in incorrect position generated ORANGE hint.
 If all 4 numbers were not correct the message in red appeared as expected.

     *   Attempts Left:
-    Atempts left was checked by playing the game through to see if guesses left decreased by 1 each time and also that guesses left did not change if an input error was entered.
+    Attempts left was checked by playing the game through to see if guesses left decreased by 1 each time and also that guesses left did not change if an input error was entered.

     *   Game Won / Game Lost
     The game was tested on winning and loosing to ensure the correct messages were displayed for both.